zachmichael14/stim_train_generator/README.md

 ## User Guide
 ### Cathode Selector
 Two modes are available: single electrode mode and multiple electrode mode.
-Single electrode mode is selected by default with its sole electrode enabled.
+Single electrode mode is selected by default with its sole electrode already enabled.
 Single electrode mode only requires the DS8Rs while the use of multiple electrode modes requires the use of the D188 channel switcher in conjunction with the DS8R.

 To deliver stimulation via the selected electrode (electrode selection is indicated by a green color), switch the `Stimulation` toggle to the on position, and stimulation will be delivered using the frequency and amplitude values specified.